 'You are dealing with something that has never occurred on this planet before'

 Suffice to say that the series is brilliant, a 5 stars plus plus plus.
-Jared Harris and Stellan Skarsgård were utterly compelling, as were Emily Watson, who played a fictional character representative of many scientists who helped Legasov uncover the truth, Robert Emms as Leonid Toptunov, the poor lad with only 4 months' experience who was on duty on that terrible night, and Paul Ritter as Anatoly Dyatlov, who allowed the fatal test to go ahead.
+Jared Harris and Stellan Skarsgård were utterly compelling, as were Emily Watson, who played a fictional character representative of many scientists who helped Legasov uncover the truth, Robert Emms as Leonid Toptunov, the poor lad with only 4 months' experience who was on duty on that terrible night, Adam Nagaitis as Vasily Ignatenko, one of the first responding firefighters, and Paul Ritter as Anatoly Dyatlov, who allowed the fatal test to go ahead.
 But most shocking of all is the reveal that shows how the part he played wasn't even the true crime.

 'Why You Should Watch HBO's Chernobyl'

 HBO's Chernobyl vs Reality: Footage Comparison

 Not a series for the faint-hearted, and it will stay with you for a long time.....

 For some more thoughts, read This Post on Dora Reads book blog :)